reservoirpy/reservoirpy/docs/source/user_guide/node.rst

     X = np.sin(np.arange(0, 10))[:, np.newaxis]

 Notice that all nodes require data to be 2-dimensional arrays, with first axis representing time and second axis representing features.
-We can now call the resevoir on some data, to update its internal state as shown below.
+We can now call the reservoir on some data, to update its internal state as shown below.
 Reservoir state is accessible using its :py:meth:`~.Reservoir.state` method.

 .. ipython:: python